 Learners primarily progress to Higher Education study in areas related to Humanities and Social Science.
-These may include some of the following areas of Degree level study: English Literature, History, Criminology, Psychology, Law, Sociology, Social Policy, Social Anthropology, Media Studies, Politics and a wide range of combined and related degrees.
+These may include some of the following areas of Degree level study: English Literature, History, Criminology, Psychology, Law, Sociology, Social Policy, Social Anthropology, Media Studies, Politics, International Relations and a wide range of combined and related degrees.

 Answers to common questions about studying for an Access to HE Diploma, including the structure, entry requirements and fees, can be found on our What is Access to HE page.

 Where can you study this Access to HE Diploma?

 Access to HE Diplomas are delivered by OCN London centres including Further Education Colleges, and Adult and Community Education Centres.
 The following centres are approved to deliver this qualification:

 City & Islington College

 Richmond and Hillcroft Adult and Community College - Hillcroft Campus

 South Thames College